Angry Els hits out over Wentworth greens

 Former Leicester Tigers director of rugby Richard Cockerill will take over as head coach of Edinburgh on a two-year contract from the start of next season, the Scottish side announced on Monday.

-VIRGINIA WATER, England Course designer Ernie Els let rip at the European Tour and Wentworth's greenkeeping staff on Saturday after brushing aside strong winds to move to the fringes of contention at the PGA Championship.
+VIRGINIA WATER Course designer Ernie Els let rip at Wentworth's greenkeeping staff and PGA Championship officials on Saturday after shrugging off tricky conditions to move to the fringes of contention.

-"I hit a four-iron and it pitched pin high," Elsctold reporters after shooting a two-under-par 70 for a five-under aggregate of 211, six behind third-round leader Luke Donald.
+"I landed my second probably five yards too far," Els told reporters after shooting a two-under-par 70 for a five-under aggregate of 211.

+"My point is, you hit a driver and then a four-iron gets you in the middle of the green.
+What else must you do next?
+Must I be the greenkeeper here?," Els fumed.

-"I'm fed up.
-I can't control the wind and it seems like I can't control the greens staff either," said Els.
-"The players are not used to these types of conditions."
+"I'm a player, I'm not even supposed to tell them.
+Put water on a damn golf course?
+Surely they should know that?
+I can't control the wind and (it seems) I can't control the greens staff either."

-The sun shone all day at the tree-lined West Course but only a handful of players managed to break par as the fresh winds sent scores soaring.
+The sun shone all day at the tree-lined West Course but only a handful of players managed to break par as winds gusting up to 40-kph sent scores soaring.

-"If a player knows he's played badly, shoots a bad score, he'll take it as a man," said Els who has a property on the estate and has masterminded a complete makeover of the layout in recent years.
+"These are difficult conditions," said Els, who has a property on the estate and has masterminded a complete makeover of the layout in recent years.
+"If a player knows he's played badly, shoots a bad score, he'll take it as a man.

 "You've just got to play within yourself, you can't go playing wild shots or you are just going to get killed.

 "It's like a major championship test.
-In two weeks' time at the U.S. Open if you are just marginally off you'll get killed.
+In two weeks' time at the U.S. Open, if you are just marginally off you'll get killed," said the triple major champion.

-"We tried to bring that element in here but you don't have to kill guys.
-The 15th green is not holding, the 16th green is not holding, the 17th green is not holding, 18 is not holding."
+"We tried to bring that element in here but you don't have to kill guys."

-Els, who made his debut in the PGA Championship 20 years ago but has yet to win the tour's flagship event, picked up three birdies in his round and his only dropped stroke came at the par-four 15th.
+Els, who made his debut in the PGA Championship 20 years ago but has yet to win the European Tour's flagship event, picked up three birdies in his round and his only dropped stroke came at the par-four 15th.

-He fared a lot better than playing partner Bernd Wiesberger of Austria who finished eight-over on 224.

-"I played with a guy today, it looked like he was playing well and he shot an 83," said Els.

 Former Leicester Tigers director of rugby Richard Cockerill will take over as head coach of Edinburgh on a two-year contract from the start of next season, the Scottish side announced on Monday.